Best Samsung Galaxy Phones For Any Budget Or Need (December 2020)

 Whatever your budget, we have a Samsung Galaxy Phone for you

-Samsung is the world’s largest smartphone maker by market share, with a loyal fanbase, for good reason.
-The South Korean tech giant produces some of the most cutting-edge technology in the world, but they also have a diverse range of products that fill every need.
-So whether your budget differs from the average consumer, or you have specific usage habits that require a niche feature, there’s likely a Samsung phone that fits the bill for you.
+There’s a reason why Samsung is the world’s largest smartphone maker (by market share), with a loyal fanbase.
+The South Korean tech giant produces some of the most cutting-edge mobile tech in the world, but they also have a diverse range of products that fill other needs.
+So whether your budget is particularly tight, or if you want to splurge on the best money can buy, or you have specific usage habits that require a niche feature, there’s likely a Samsung phone that fits just what you need.
 Here’s our guide on the best Samsung Galaxy Phones to buy depending on your budget or need.
-If you want to look at more than Samsung phones, then check out our guide to the best Android phones you can buy right now!
+If you want to look at more than just Samsung phones, then check out our guide to the best Android phones you can buy right now!

 These are the best Samsung Galaxy Phones:

 - Best that money can buy: Samsung Galaxy Z Fold 2

 - Best for those who want a stylus: Samsung Galaxy Note 20 Ultra

 - Best for an affordable phone with a stylus: Samsung Galaxy Note 10 Lite

 - Best with no notches or cut-outs: Samsung Galaxy A80